centaurean/clmax/README.md

 =====

 CLmax is an OpenCL binding library for Java.
-The main goals of this library are speed, scalability via load balancing, and a very small footprint.
+The main goals of this library are SPEED, scalability via load balancing, and a very small footprint.

+Speed is achieved by a number of ways :
+- Non-critical java code trimmed to zero in critical areas for a near-zero java usage overhead
+- Query cache system to minimize JNI calls
+- Automatic load balancing for maximum throughput in a multi-device configuration

 Platforms
 =========